steveSchwering/dative_memory/README.md

 <img width="468" alt="image" src="https://github.com/steveSchwering/dative_memory/assets/30991528/ce440e2d-b66a-43ee-acfc-302a2efe29b7">

 Generation of stimuli for each experiment can be found in each experiment's folder under the subfolder `stimulus_generation`.
 Analysis of each experiment's data can be found in each experiment's `analysis` subfolder.
+Note, in `stimulus_generation`, references are made to (Brysbaert norms)[https://link.springer.com/article/10.3758/BRM.41.4.977], which have not been copied to this repository.
+Also, raw data for analyses is not included and can instead be found on [this](https://osf.io/6gtnk/) OSF repository.

 The results were pretty interesting, as shown below!

 Experiment 1: Manipulations of part-of-speech